auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ## Download the Required Assets

 You need to download the required assets for this tutorial.
-Let's starting by downloading the required zipped for this tutorial and unzip it.
+Let's start by downloading the required zipped file for this tutorial and unzip it.

 ```
 wget https://amd.vmaccel.com/object-store/v1/aup_releases/k260_tutorial_assets_20240310.zip && unzip k260_tutorial_assets_20240310.zip